 On this site, you will find blog essays on epidemics, media literacy activities, and writing.
-Check out the new page in which people share their experiences with different diseases of the past.
+Check out the page in which people share their experiences with different diseases of the past.

-Here’s my story on why we should stop using “Typhoid Mary.” ##TyphoidMary – now a hashtag – was a maligned immigrant who got a bum rap,” published in The Conversation.
+Why we should stop using “Typhoid Mary.” ##TyphoidMary – now a hashtag – was a maligned immigrant who got a bum rap,” published in The Conversation.

 See my article “How Epidemics of the Past Changed the Way Americans Lived” in Smithsonian Magazine.